Mikann-Ju/graphrag/docs/index/inputs.md

 ## Formats

-We support three file formats out-of-the-box.
-This covers the overwhelming majority of use cases we have encountered.
-If you have a different format, we recommend writing a script to convert to one of these, which are widely used and supported by many tools and libraries.
+We support several file formats out-of-the-box.
+If you have a different format, we recommend converting to one of these widely adopted formats.

 ### Plain Text